Demographics of Houston: Nigerians

-Charles W. Corey of the U.S. Department of State said that it has been estimated that Greater Houston has the largest Nigerian expatriate population in the United States.
+Charles W. Corey of the U.S. Department of State said in 2003 that it has been estimated that Greater Houston had the largest Nigerian expatriate population in the United States.
+Circa 2010 over 20,000 people in the Houston area were of recent Nigerian ancestry.
 As of 2018 about 150,000 Nigerian Americans live in the Houston area.
-The 2017 American Community survey estimated that 65,000 Nigerian Americans lived in Texas, the vast majority of which reside in Houston.
+The 2017 American Community Survey estimated that 65,000 Nigerian Americans lived in Texas, the vast majority of which reside in Houston.
 As of 2003, Houston had 23,000 Nigerian American residents.
 Many Nigerian Americans choose Houston over other American destinations due to its warmer climate and the ease of establishing businesses.
 Nigerians in Houston are highly educated and often have postgraduate degrees.
-Nigerians in the Houston area opened Nigerian groceries, restaurants, and churches.
+By 2014 Nigerians in the Houston area opened Nigerian groceries, restaurants, and churches.
+There were almost 53,000 people of recent Nigerian origins in the Houston area in 2022.
+Many Nigerian Americans in Houston live in Alief and Sharpstown.

 Until Continental Airlines began nonstop flights to Lagos from George Bush Intercontinental Airport in November 2011, many Nigerians had to fly through Europe to travel between Texas and Nigeria.
 Jenalia Moreno of the Houston Chronicle said that the Nigerian community and the energy companies in Houston have worked for a long time to get a flight to Nigeria from this city.
 In 2016 United Airlines, which had merged with Continental, canceled the Lagos route, citing a decline in the energy industry and inability to get currency out of Nigeria.

 In 2020 No Passport Required featured Nigerian restaurants in Houston.
 According to the Migration Policy Institute, 2018 estimates from the U.S. Census Bureau state that 40,000 Houston residents were of recent Nigerian origins.

 Until 2006 there was a video rental shop catering to the West African community.
 Houston has TV services catering to area West Africans, including AfrocentrikTV, Afrovibes Entertainment, and Millenium Broadcasting Corporation.
+Circa 2024, the University of Houston is one of several universities that attracted Nigerians; Hannah Goldfield of The Atlantic stated that year that a resident of Houston told her that the University of Houston was one of the top universities considered by Nigerian citizens planning to attend American universities.